 'This Is Not Going To Be Easy': El Paso Students Start School In Wake Of Tragedy

-On Monday, nearly 60,0000 public school students in El Paso, Texas, will start the school year amidst an air of mourning, fear and resilience.
+On Monday, nearly 60,000 public school students in El Paso, Texas, will start the school year amid an air of mourning, fear and resilience.

 The first day of school in El Paso's largest district comes more than a week after a mass shooting at a local Walmart left 22 people dead.
+According to a police affidavit, the shooting suspect later said he had intentionally targeted "Mexicans."

 "It's not at all, in any way, a typical start of school," says Juan Cabrera, the superintendent of the El Paso Independent School District (EPISD).
 "This is not going to be easy.
 This is going to be difficult and we are really taking this very seriously."